nicholasdille/container-slides/160_gitlab_ci/110_triggers/exercise.md

 ## Task 3: Using a parent-child pipeline

 A parent-child pipeline executes a downstream pipeline from a YAML file.
-Modify the contents of the `trigger` keyword to use [`include`](https://docs.gitlab.com/ee/ci/pipelines/parent_child_pipelines.html) to execute a pipeline with the same content as in the first task.
+Modify the contents of the `trigger` keyword to use [`include`](https://docs.gitlab.com/ee/ci/pipelines/parent_child_pipelines.html) to execute a pipeline with the same content as in the first task but - this time - from a local file `child.yaml`.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run and be able to expand the downstream pipeline to see the jobs and their status.